dgalassi99/quant-lab/00_books/AFML/notebooks/AFML_summary.md

 We have to note that: (1) to label an obs. we neet to take into account the the entire path spanning $[t_{i,0},t_{i,0}+h]$; (2) we denote by $t_{i,1}$ the time of the first touch; (3) the horizontal barriers are not necessarily symmetric.

+#### Size and Side

+Now we want to understand how an ML algo. can learn both side and size of a trade.
+Ne need to elarn teh side when we do not have a model to set the sign (long/short) of our position.
+How do we recognize TP or SL in this situation?

+### Section 5

+#### Multiprocessing and Vectorization

+A process is a fully independent program with its own memory.
+Hence, multiprocessing means running several processes that do not share memory.
+In PY this is the best way to achieve true parallelization.